gloveboxes/PyCon-Hands-on-Lab/Lab-setup/README.md

     echo "export LAB_PORT=$(shuf -i 5000-8000 -n 1)" | sudo tee -a /home/dev$i/.bashrc
     echo 'export LAB_HOST=$(hostname -I | cut -d" " -f 1)' | sudo tee -a /home/dev$i/.bashrc
 done
 ```

+## Set up Visual Studio Code Remote Server

+Install the version of Visual Studio Code Insiders from the FTP Server on this Raspberry Pi that matches your operating system.

+It's super important to do this and to get users to install the same version of VS Code (from the FTP Server) on their developer machines.
+If the VS Code client and server versions do not match this will kick off about a 200MB download on the Raspberry Pi to download the matching server code.
+Multiply that by a lot of users and it very quickly mounts up.

+Install:

+1. Install Remote SSH
+2. From VS Code, remote SSH to the Raspberry Pi as user pi.
+This will deploy VS Code Remote Services
+3. Install Python Extension on Raspberry Pi
+4. Reboot the Pi to make sure all files and locks closed

 ## Deploy Remote SSH Server  to all users